Black River Transect

 Dennis Rea with dancers, Chongqing Arena 1990

-Between 1989 and 1996 Dennis spent several years living in China and Taiwan, where he gave more than 100 concerts at cultural centers, universities, music conservatories, and clubs, on radio and television, and in sports arenas with the Chinese pop star Zhang Xing.
-His 1990 solo album for the China Record Company, Shadow in Dreams, sold 40,000 copies and was cited among the year's best releases by China Youth Daily.
-While abroad he organized three of the earliest unofficial concert tours of China by Western bands, comprising more than 40 concerts in Beijing, Chengdu, Chongqing, Kunming, Guangzhou, Hong Kong, and Macau, as well as a performance at the 1991 Sichuan China International TV Festival that was viewed by a television audience numbering in the hundreds of millions.
+Between 1989-96 he spent several years in China and Taiwan, playing over 100 concerts at cultural centers, universities, conservatories, expat bars, religious celebrations, and underground happenings; on radio and television; and in sports arenas with the Chinese pop star Zhang Xing.
+His 1990 solo album for the state-run China Record Company, Shadow in Dreams, sold 40,000 copies and was cited among the year's best releases by Party organ China Youth Daily.
+While abroad he organized three of the earliest below-the-radar concert tours of China by progressive Western bands, with more than 40 concerts in Beijing, Chengdu, Chongqing, Kunming, Guangzhou, Hong Kong, and Macau, plus a performance at the 1991 Sichuan China International TV Festival viewed by a TV audience numbering in the hundreds of millions.
 He has performed with such influential Chinese musicians as Cui Jian, Wang Yong, Liu Yuan, Liang Heping, He Yong, ADO, and Cobra.
-He also presented lectures on jazz and guitar technique at Sichuan Music Conservatory and has written extensively about Chinese music in various popular and academic publications.
-In 2005 he returned to Taiwan for a concert tour with the international bands Jetlegrs and Chekov; in 2008 he again traveled to Taiwan for reunion concerts with his early 1990s Taiwan-based band Identity Crisis and subsequent performances with the international jazz-rock quartet Ting Bu Dong.
+He has written extensively about Chinese and other Asian music in popular and academic publications including CHIME and the Routledge Encyclopedia of Contemporary Chinese Culture.
+In 2005 he toured Taiwan with international expat bands Jetlegrs and Chekov, followed by 2008 Identity Crisis reunion concerts and gigs with international jazz-rock quartet Ting Bu Dong.

-He has been awarded grants for his musical activities by the U.S. State Department (Fulbright-Hays program), Arts International Fund for U.S. Artists Abroad, Seattle Arts Commission, King County Arts Commission, Malcolm S. Morse Foundation, and Jack Straw Foundation, and has received funding and/or encouragement from the Washington State China Relations Council, European Foundation for Chinese Music Research, and New York's China Institute to conduct research for Live at the Forbidden City, a book-length account of his groundbreaking experiences playing music in Asia.
-He has been profiled in Guitar Player and numerous print and online publications; interviewed by National Public Radio and other nationally syndicated radio programs; and acted as a panelist or consultant for the Experience Music Project, Seattle Art Museum, Seattle Asian Art Museum, Jack Straw Productions, and the Seattle Center ArtsEdge Festival.
-He has presented dozens of the world's finest progressive, experimental, and improvising musicians to Northwest audiences as a former co-director of the now 31-year-old Seattle Improvised Music Festival and of Seattle's Other Sounds concert series, and current co-director of the Seaprog festival and Zero-G concert series.
+Rea has been awarded grants for his musical activities by the U.S. State Department (Fulbright-Hays program), Arts International Fund for U.S. Artists Abroad, Seattle Arts Commission, King County Arts Commission, Malcolm S. Morse Foundation, and Jack Straw Foundation, and has received support or encouragement from the Washington State China Relations Council, European Foundation for Chinese Music Research, and New York's China Institute to conduct research for Live at the Forbidden City, a book-length account of his groundbreaking experiences playing music in East Asia.
+He has been profiled in Guitar Player and numerous print and online publications; interviewed by NPR and other nationally syndicated radio programs; and acted as a panelist or consultant for the Experience Music Project, Seattle Art Museum, Seattle Asian Art Museum, Jack Straw Productions, and the Seattle Center ArtsEdge Festival.
+He has presented dozens of the world's finest progressive, experimental, and improvising musicians to Northwest audiences as a former co-director of the (now 34-year-old) Seattle Improvised Music Festival and Other Sounds concert series, and current co-director of the Seaprog festival and Zero-G concert series.
 From 1997-2001 he was co-editor of the Tentacle journal of Northwest creative music.

 Dennis Rea is managed by MoonJune Records & Management